Best Christmas Cozy Mystery Books - Festive Whodunits

 11. Christmas Pudding

-Next up you know how I love Nancy Mitford so, of course, I have to recommend her Christmasy book which is Christmas Pudding by Nancy Mitford, in all honesty, this isn't one of my very favorites of hers because it's quite a early works
+Next up, you know how I love Nancy Mitford, so, of course, I have to recommend her Christmasy book, which is Christmas Pudding by Nancy Mitford.
+In all honesty, this isn't one of my very favorites of hers because it's quite an early work

-it's Sherlock Holmes and the Adventure of the Blue Carbuncle by Arthur Conan Doyle this is a Sherlock Holmes short story that I either read or listen to every Christmas it's just one of those Christmas standards for me and I love this short story I love that a goose figure very highly in this book.
+It's Sherlock Holmes and the Adventure of the Blue Carbuncle by Arthur Conan Doyle.
+This is a Sherlock Holmes short story that I either read or listen to every Christmas.
+It's just one of those Christmas standards for me, and I love this short story.
+I love that a goose figures very highly in this book.

-We always have a goose for Christmas and a very precious gemstone is discovered within a goose sherlock holmes has to figure out how to earth it got there and who this stone belongs to and it's just a really fun mystery
+We always have a goose for Christmas, and a very precious gemstone is discovered within a goose.
+Sherlock Holmes has to figure out how Earth got there and who this stone belongs to, and it's just a really fun mystery

 13. Christmas with Dull People